seikonfertrad/seikonfertrad.github.io/_posts/2021-12-25-on-moral-seriousness.md

 Andres Gomez Emilsson [writes](https://www.facebook.com/algekalipso/posts/4690951234330330):

-´´´quote
-I remain agnostic about whether Classical or Negative Utilitarianism is more "true".
+> I remain agnostic about whether Classical or Negative Utilitarianism is more "true".
 I do believe that there is a ground truth to be found, and that a fundamental understanding of valence will likely bring about this understanding.
+>

-But... candidly, my experience is that Negative Utilitarians (NUs) are more "morally serious" than Classical Utilitarians (CUs). [...]
+> But... candidly, my experience is that Negative Utilitarians (NUs) are more "morally serious" than Classical Utilitarians (CUs). [...]
-´´´

 I agree to some extent.
 I have learnt a great deal from being surrounded by negative-leaning consequentialists in the early days of EA Switzerland.
 They are unusually clear-headed.